luanlazz/barbecue-app-back/requirements/list-barbecues.md

 ### Exceptions

-1. ✅ 401 unauthorized: if not receive a valid access token;
+1. ✅ 403 forbidden: if not receive a valid access token;
 2. ✅ 404 notFound: if route doesn't exists;
 3. ✅ 500 serverError: any error in data or infra layer;